google/wuffs/README.md

 ## Directory Layout

-- `lang` holds the Go libraries that implement the Puffs language: tokenizer, AST, parser, renderer, etc. The Puffs tools are written in Go, but as mentioned above, Puffs transpiles to C code, and Go is not necessarily involved if all you want is to use the C edition of Puffs.
+- `lang` holds the Go libraries that implement the Wuffs language: tokenizer, AST, parser, renderer, etc. The Wuffs tools are written in Go, but as mentioned above, Wuffs transpiles to C code, and Go is not necessarily involved if all you want is to use the C edition of Wuffs.
-- `cmd` holds Puffs' command line tools, also written in Go.
+- `cmd` holds Wuffs' command line tools, also written in Go.
-- `std` holds the Puffs standard library's code.
+- `std` holds the Wuffs standard library's code.
 The initial focus is on popular image codecs: BMP, GIF, JPEG, PNG, TIFF and WEBP.
 - `gen` holds the transpiled editions of that standard library.
 The initial focus is generating C code.
 Later on, the repository might include generated Go and Rust code.
-- `test` holds the tests for the Puffs standard library.
+- `test` holds the tests for the Wuffs standard library.
 - `script` holds miscellaneous utility programs.
 - `doc` holds documentation.
 - `example` holds example programs.

-For a guide on how various things work together, the "99ff8e2 Let fields have default values" commit is an example of adding new Puffs syntax and threading that all the way through to C code generation and testing.
+For a guide on how various things work together, the "99ff8e2 Let fields have default values" commit is an example of adding new Wuffs syntax and threading that all the way through to C code generation and testing.

 # Documentation

 - [Wuffs the Language](./doc/wuffs-the-language.md)
-- Puffs the Library (TODO)
+- Wuffs the Library (TODO)
 - [Related Work](./doc/related-work.md)
 - [Roadmap](./doc/roadmap.md)